santosh-gh/cheat-sheet/Architecture/README.md

 # Database High Availability and Disaster Recovery

   Ensuring high availability and implementing effective disaster recovery strategies are critical for organizations to minimize downtime, maintain business continuity, and protect against data loss.
 Azure SQL Database offers a range of features and capabilities to ensure high availability and enable efficient disaster recovery.
 Let’s explore the key aspects of Azure SQL Database’s high availability and disaster recovery capabilities:

   - Automatic Backups:
     Azure SQL Database automatically performs regular backups of databases, eliminating the need for manual backup processes.
     These    backups capture the complete state of the database, including data, schema, and configurations.
 The backups are stored in Azure Blob Storage, providing redundancy and durability.
 Organizations can leverage these backups to restore the database to a specific point in time or recover from accidental data loss or corruption.

   - Point-in-Time Restore:
     Azure SQL Database supports point-in-time restore, allowing organizations to recover their databases to a specific point in time within the retention period.
 This feature is particularly useful in scenarios where data corruption or human errors need to be resolved by restoring the database to a previous consistent state.
 By leveraging point-in-time restore, organizations can minimize data loss and quickly recover from unintended changes.

   - Geo-Replication:
     Azure SQL Database offers built-in geo-replication capabilities to enable efficient disaster recovery.
 Organizations can configure geo-replication to replicate their databases asynchronously to a secondary region, providing a standby database in case of a regional outage or disaster.
-The secondary database remains synchronized with the primary database, ensuring data consistency.
+The secondary database remains synchronized with the primary database, e nsuring data consistency.
 In the event of a failure in the primary region, failover can be initiated to promote the secondary database as the new primary, minimizing downtime and enabling seamless application continuity.

   - Multiple Redundancy Options:
     Azure SQL Database provides multiple redundancy options to ensure high availability and fault tolerance.
 These options include zone-redundant, geo-redundant, and read-scale replicas.
 Zone-redundant replicas distribute database copies across multiple availability zones within a region, offering resiliency against hardware or infrastructure failures.
 Geo-redundant replicas replicate databases to a secondary region, providing additional protection against regional outages.
 Read-scale replicas allow organizations to offload read workloads from the primary database, improving performance and scalability while ensuring availability.

   - Service Level Agreements (SLAs):
     Azure SQL Database offers industry-leading SLAs for high availability.
 The SLA guarantees a high percentage of uptime and availability for databases.
 Depending on the deployment option and redundancy choice, Azure SQL Database provides SLAs for both single and pooled databases, ensuring that organizations can rely on consistent performance and availability for their critical applications and data.

   - Monitoring and Alerting:
     Azure SQL Database integrates seamlessly with Azure Monitor, providing comprehensive monitoring, alerting, and diagnostics capabilities.
 Organizations can set up alerts to proactively monitor database health, performance metrics, and replication status.
 By leveraging these insights, organizations can promptly identify and address any issues that may impact availability or disaster recovery.